-On a sweaty summer night, I hunched over the laptop in my tiny apartment and began writing about a beautiful but troubled American woman working as a hostess in a Japanese nightclub.
+On a sweaty summer night, I hunched over the laptop in my tiny apartment and began writing about a troubled American woman working as a hostess in a Japanese nightclub.
 It took a dozen years to get Gaijin Cowgirl published.

 The Story of Angkor is a non-fiction tale of the Angkor civilization for travelers visiting the ancient temples in Cambodia.